 2010Sustain—Royal College of Art, LondonRCA SHOW—Royal College of Art, LondonWenn Helden Zittern—Pinakothek der Modern, MunichSchmuck 10—MunichLiving Treasures—Gallery YU, Tokyo

-Awards and Residencies2015Cove Park Funded ResidencyJerwood Makers Open 20152014Ipswich Museum Residency
+2015Cove Park Funded ResidencyJerwood Makers Open 20152014Ipswich Museum Residency in collaboration with Eska

 Crafts Council, LondonRoyal College of Art, London